ThucDao/ai-multi-agent-data-analysis-app/docs/walkthrough.md

 ### 4. Cross-Platform Double-Click Launchers
 * **Created** run.bat: Shell script for Windows that automates virtual environment creation (`.venv`), activating, dependency installs, and launching the server.
 * **Created** run.sh: Shell launcher equivalent for macOS and Linux.
+* **Created** launcher.py: Root-level entry script that programmatically initializes the uvicorn server.
+Serves as the entry point for PyInstaller so that relative package imports (like backend.config) resolve correctly in the compiled bundle.
 * **Optimization**: Includes age-comparison caching.
 It checks if requirements.txt is newer than a sentinel installation token (.venv\sentinel).
 If no modifications were made, it skips the pip install check completely to reduce startup times.

 ---